JussiRM/vue-html-analog-clock/README.md

 - Can be pretty much any size, though it's forced 1:1 aspect ratio
 - Can be automatically adjusted to container width

+Demos can be found from the project github pages at https://jussirm.github.io/vue-html-analog-clock/

 ## Installation and usage
 Install from npm:
 ```